franzbu/EnhancedSpaces.spoon/README.md

 To open mSpace Control, press and release `mSpaceControlModifier` and `mSpaceControlKey`.
 To cycle through your mSpaces, keep `mSpaceControlModifier` pressed - or press it again while mSpace Control is open - and use `mSpaceControlKey` for cycling.
 For cycling in reverse order additionally press `shift`.
 You can also open mSpace Control via menu.

-You can click on any preview mSpace to instantly switch there; clicking on an individual window activates that window and places the pointer at the center of it.
+You can click on any preview of the mSpaces to instantly switch there; selecting an individual window activates it and places the pointer at the center of it.

-To change thickness, color and/or opacity of the frame highlighting the current mSpace, add the following to your `init.lua`; apart from the frame thickness, you can use values between 0 and 1:
+To change thickness, color and/or opacity of the frame highlighting the current mSpace, add the following to your `init.lua`; for adjusting color and opacity you can use values between 0 and 1:

 ``` lua
   -- mSpace Control: hightlight currently active mSpace